CharlotteHaywood-Artist.jpg

 Her performative practices and embodied materials can vary from hybrid architectural forms to the ancient technology of tapestry weaving in a symbolic un-weaving and reweaving of interrogated histories and land management practices, cultural botany, ecological restoration, gesture as language, synaesthesia, national community interdisciplinary-craft-geometry-science-environment networks, community cookbooks, creative disaster recovery, data as flavour and evolving multi-narrational video works.

 Since 2018, she has been in counsel with Mbabaram Custodian and Senior Ethnobotanist Gerry Turpin at the Tropical Indigenous Ethnobotany Centre (TIEC), Australian Tropical Herbarium, James Cook University, Cairns for her projects MNEMONIC VEGETABLES (2020) presented at Lismore Regional Gallery, NSW, bringing together interdisciplinary plant practitioners, Knowledge Holders and vocalists, and commissioned interactive public work HERE + NOW (2021) for Brisbane City Botanical Gardens, QLD.
-Which highlighted the importance and authority of Traditional Ecological Knowledge (TEK).
+Which platformed the importance and authority of Traditional Ecological Knowledge (TEK).
 This project also brought attention to the significance of the study of phenology or biological life cycles and how these are influenced by seasonal variations and climate change through interviewing Phenologist Marie Keatley, Senior Research Fellow at the University of Melbourne.
 Whilst incorporating audience participation through a citizen science activation via the Climate Change App.

 She is collected by the Museum of Applied Arts + Sciences, Sydney, the National Film + Sound Archive of Australia, Tamworth Regional Gallery and ARTBANK.
 She has been awarded Australia Council grants for her projects- MNEMONIC VEGETABLES (2020), GREEN ASYLUM (2017), GREEN INFLUX (2015) and DIRTY DEEDS (2012).

-She has exhibited nationally and internationally, including: Caloundra Regional Gallery (2022), National Still Life Prize (2021) NSW, Tweed Regional Gallery (2021), Caboolture Regional Gallery (2021), Lismore Regional Gallery (2020), Logan Art Gallery (2019), Wangaratta Regional Gallery (2019), Australian Design Centre (2017) Fishers Ghost Art Prize (2014), Incinerator Art for Social Change Award (2015) VIC, Sculpture by the Sea (2008, 2019) NSW, Ne Na’ Contemporary Art Space (2015) Thailand, Casa Lú (2020) Mexico City.
+She has exhibited nationally and internationally, including: ARTSPACE (2024) NSW, The Lock-Up (2024) NSW, Northsite Contemporary Arts (2023) Cairns, Outerspace (2023) QLD, Caloundra Regional Gallery (2022), National Still Life Prize (2021) NSW, Tweed Regional Gallery (2021), Caboolture Regional Gallery (2021), ARTISAN (2021), Lismore Regional Gallery (2024, 2020), Logan Art Gallery (2019), Wangaratta Regional Gallery (2019), Australian Design Centre (2017) Fishers Ghost Art Prize (2014), Incinerator Art for Social Change Award (2015) VIC, Sculpture by the Sea (2008, 2019) NSW, Ne Na’ Contemporary Art Space (2015) Thailand, Casa Lú (2020) Mexico City, Ma’Umi Projects (2023) Japan.

 She has worked within film and television on such productions as Jim Henson’s FARSCAPE (2001-2003), feature films THE RAGE IN PLACID LAKE (2002), THE NIGHT WE CALLED IT A DAY (2003), JEWBOY (2004), LITTLE FISH (2004), SALVATION (2006), AUSTRALIA (2007), PRIME MOVER (2008), MAD MAX: FURY ROAD (2010) and most recently the Sinem Saban’s documentary LUKU NGÄRRA: The Law of the Land (2022).